-5. Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;
+5. Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements:

-GS executed orders for professional clients of the Global Markets Division and Private Wealth Management where the approach to order execution is consistent.
+GS executed orders for professional clients of the Goldman Sachs FICC and Equities business units and Private Wealth Management where the approach to order execution is consistent.
 GS also executed orders for eligible counterparties, however under applicable law and regulation GS was not obliged to provide best execution when it executed orders on behalf of eligible counterparties.

-6. Topic 6: an explanation of whether other criteria were given precedence over immediate price and cost when executing retail client orders and how these other criteria were instrumental in delivering the best possible result in terms of the total consideration to the client;
+6. Topic 6: an explanation of whether other criteria were given precedence over immediate price and cost when executing retail client orders and how these other criteria were instrumental in delivering the best possible result in terms of the total consideration to the client: